-- If there has been no award, government contracting agencies must notify all bidders or offerors which have a reasonable chance of receiving an award.
+- If there has been no award, government contracting agencies must notify all bidders or offerors who have a reasonable chance of receiving an award.

-Your notice of intervention into a government contract bid protest could simply be a be a brief letter which includes the name, address, and telephone and fax numbers of your company or intervenor’s lawyer.
+Your notice of intervention into a government contract bid protest could simply be a brief letter that includes the name, address, and telephone and fax numbers of your company or intervenor’s lawyer.

 Do You Need An Attorney to File a Government Protest or Participate as an Intervenor?

 There is no requirement neither as the filing party nor as an intervenor, to hire an attorney to represent you in a government contract protest.
 However, the downside is that if you file on your own, you will not get access to the protective order.
 Without such access, your chances of effectively protecting your rights are minimized because you would not be able to point to supporting evidence that supports your initial protest.